walles/ttt/README.md

 * If the right answer hasn't been presented in five seconds, show the correct answer so that the player can type it
 * Enable picking which multiplication tables to test
+* Give the user 30s rather than 10 questions.
+Let the user finish the last question when the time runs out.
+For stats, show the user's speed in seconds per question.

 ---